 - Think big, be bold

-To bring the Energy Charter Principles to life, signatories have co-designed #BetterTogether initiatives through the innovation framework of ‘discover, dream, design and deliver’ to build capacity for collaboration across the energy sector.
-This leverages high impact areas for meaningful change using the architecture of the Energy Charter to deliver outcomes for customers.
+To bring the Energy Charter Principles to life, signatories have co-designed #BetterTogether initiatives through an innovation framework of ‘ideate, incubate and accelerate’ to build capacity for collaboration across the energy sector.
+This leverages high impact areas for meaningful change using the architecture of the Energy Charter to deliver better outcomes for customers.
 Our current #BetterTogether initiatives are outlined below, with many more in ideation phase……

 #1 BetterTogether - KNOW YOUR CUSTOMERS AND COMMUNITIES